CAPeddle/raspbian-server/README.md

 React -> over Vue  because it's more like programming. well JS anyway Vue is a lot like HTML, and I don't like HTML or CSS

-React vs Bootsrap -> React can lead to React Native
+React vs Bootstrap -> React can lead to React Native

+## Python
+Ensure the system wide default is Python 3

 ## Source Projects & Forums
 1. For the UDP broadcasting  https://github.com/ninedraft/python-udp